shaik1002/biggitlabbomb/doc/user/project/repository/branches/default.md

 using the GitLab default only if no customizations are set:

 1. A [project-specific](#change-the-default-branch-name-for-a-project) custom default branch name.
-1. [Custom group default branch name](#group-level-custom-initial-branch-name) specified in project's direct subgroup.
+1. A [subgroup-level](#group-level-custom-initial-branch-name) custom default branch name.
-1. [Custom group default branch name](#group-level-custom-initial-branch-name) specified in project's root group.
+1. A [group-level](#group-level-custom-initial-branch-name) custom default branch name.
 1. An [instance-level](#instance-level-custom-initial-branch-name) custom default branch name.
 1. If no custom default branch name is set at any level, GitLab defaults to `main`.